-If you do not include all the basic information that your readers are looking for when they visit your blog, they will leave your site feeling disappointed, and without making an emotional connection to you, your products, or services.
-By making sure that your blog has, at the very least, these six items, you will go a long way to helping your readers to make a positive emotional connection with you and your company.
+If you don’t include all the basic information that your readers are looking for when they visit your blog, they’ll leave your site feeling disappointed, and without making an emotional connection to you, your products, or services.
+By making sure that your blog has, at the very least, these six items, you’ll go a long way to helping your readers to make a positive emotional connection with you and your company.

 What You Will Learn In This Post

 1. You will learn about some of the basic items that most readers expect from your blog.

 2. You will learn that these fundamentals will really help you understand what blogging is really about.

 3. You will learn how and why these fundamentals can make your blog your most powerful marketing and branding tool.

 The blog is now the most basic and essential marketing tool needed for today’s small businesses.
 Your blog can be a very powerful way for your readers, customers, audience, and market, to connect with you on a practical and emotional level, 24/7.

 Please include attribution to https://kunzonpublishing.com/ with this graphic.